moiri/kobold/README.md

             true if enabled, false if disabled

 Define keyCodes to use the character abilities by pressing the keys.
-Keep in mind, that this will prevent the default browser behavior of the keys.
+Keep in mind, that this will prevent the default browser behaviour of the keys.

     Movable.setKeyCode(attr, keyCode);